green-fox-academy/bp-summer-camp-2018/saving-and-loading-data.md

 ```

 ## Loading existing posts
 Since we're collecting the posts under the paths like `posts/1`, `posts/2` and so on.
 Imagine these paths like directories and files. `posts` is the directory of posts and `1` and `2` are separate files in that.
-So we can retreive all posts by providing the path of the "folder": `posts`
+So we can retrieve all posts by providing the path of the "folder": `posts`
 - The code looks like this:
 ```javascript
 fb.ref("posts").once('value').then(data => {